-The bacteria in Seed daily synbiotic supplements boost the gut barrier, digestive health, skin and heart health, immune system health, and metabolism at the cellular level.
+The bacteria in Seed Daily Synbiotic supports the gut barrier integrity, digestive health, skin and heart health, immune system health, and metabolism at the cellular level.

-The result is that the whole-body health is improved from the inside out!
+The result is that the whole-body health benefits from the inside out!

 Here are just a few of the main benefits: